MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 ## Next Steps

 Now that you have a recorded a TTD trace, you can play the trace back or work with the trace file, for example sharing it with a co-worker.
-For more information see these topics.
+For more information, see these topics.

 - [Time Travel Debugging - Playback](time-travel-debugging-playback.md)
 - [Time Travel Debugging - Working with trace files](time-travel-debugging-trace-files.md)